-- b.
-Notwithstanding the provisions of Article 4.4.1a, students can register and deregister for examinations during certain periods to be further defined. - c.
-There will be an opportunity to sit the examinations for the modules listed in Article 3.5 twice a year.
+- 1. There will be an opportunity to sit one examination and one resit for the course unitslisted in Article 3.6.
 For partial examinations, one resit for all partial examinations together may be opted for. - 2.
-The periods in which examinations can be sat are listed in the Student Handbook and/or OCASYS.
+The periods in which examinations can be sat are listed in the Student Handbook and/orOCASYS.
 Partial exams can also be taken outside the period indicated. - 3.
 An exam in conclusion of a course unit must be taken not later than the end of the academic year (examination term) - 4.
 If the course unit is not completed within the examination term, the exam results for that course unit will lapse and the student in question must take the entire course unit again the following year.
-This rule counts also for papers, these must be rewritten on a new topic. - 5.
-Notwithstanding the provisions of Article 4.5.1, there will be only one opportunity in a certain year to take the examination for a course unit not taught in that year. - 6.
+This rule counts also for papers, these must be rewritten on a new

+- topic. - 5.
+Notwithstanding the provisions of Article 4.4.1, there will be only one opportunity in a certain year to take the examination for a course unit not taught in that year. - 6.
 Students may re-sit an examination for a course unit that is no longer offered at least twice during the first year after it has been removed from the curriculum.